ruanbekker/ruanbekker.github.io/source/_posts/2017-10-24-managing-traefik-configuration-with-consul-on-docker-swarm.markdown

 title: "Managing Traefik Configuration with Consul on Docker Swarm"
 date: 2017-10-24 03:08:15 -0400
 comments: true
 categories: ["docker", "docker-swarm", "traefik", "consul", "configuration-management"]
 ---

+Today we will Setup Consul with Traefik on Docker Swarm

-# Resources:
+## Resources:

 - https://docs.traefik.io/user-guide/kv-config/

-# Create Consul in the Swarm:
+## Create Consul in the Swarm:

 Investigate using Consul with Traefik in Docker Swarm.

 I have configured consul with constraints to be placed only on my one manager, as I was bind mounting the data directory to `/mnt`, as this was for testing on a small docker swarm cluster, but with Docker for AWS, we will use cloudstor with EFS, or GlusterFS, NFS for data persistency across any nodes.